kwangbkim/kwangbkim.github.com/source/_posts/2012-07-25-getting-a-job-out-of-college.markdown

 I also didn't fit in well with the company culture.
 For instance every Friday was hawaiian shirt day (queue office space references).
 Perhaps it's petty to hate something so small but it's the principle that bothered me.
 If I wore a hawaiian shirt it would be an admittance that I hate my job and would much rather be off on some remote island drinking a cocktail with a little umbrella in it.
 I don't want to hate work nor was I longing for an early retirement.
 Call me a stereotypical millennial but I wanted to work hard, hopefully doing something I liked.

 Don't get me wrong, the company and people treated me great.
 As an attempt to keep my options open I kept a line of communication with my old boss.
 We spoke a bunch of times but it was clear I was better off looking elsewhere.
-He was gracious enough to write me a great recommendation for the company I did end up working at.

 ##Potential Suitors